jbraswell/scroll/README.md

   --header-font {dejavusans,dejavuserif}
                         The font used for headers.
 Defaults to dejavusans --header-font-size HEADER_FONT_SIZE
                         The font size used for headers.
-Defaults to 10
+Defaults to 10 --meeting-separator-color MEETING_SEPARATOR_COLOR
+                        Color, in hex, of the line that separates each meeting
 ```

 ## Examples